Access to Bristol

 • attend a local state school or college;

-• have the academic ability to study at the University of Bristol (meeting the GCSE entry requirements for their chosen subject stream and studying any required Level 3 subjects)
+• have the academic ability to study at the University of Bristol (meeting the GCSE entry requirements for your chosen subject stream and studying any required Level 3 subjects)

 • are part of the first generation in their family to go to university;